smidm/simba/docs/directionality_between_animals.md

 1. In the main SimBA console window, begin loading your project by clicking on `File` and `Load project`.
 In the **[Load Project]** tab, click on `Browse File` and select the `project_config.ini` that belongs to your project.

 2. Navigate to the ROI tab.
-On the right hand side, within the `Analyze distances/velocity` sub-menu, there are two buttons (circled in red in the image below) - (i) `Analyze directionality between animals` and (ii) `Visualiza directionality between animals`.
+On the right hand side, within the `Analyze distances/velocity` sub-menu, there are two buttons (circled in red in the image below) - (i) `Analyze directionality between animals` and (ii) `Visualize directionality between animals`.

 ![](https://github.com/sgoldenlab/simba/blob/master/images/Directionality_99.PNG)